UK and Australia agree broad terms of trade deal

 Broad terms of UK-Australia trade deal agreed, BBC understands, with formal announcement expected on TuesdayFull Article

-The UK and Australia have agreed the broad terms of a post-Brexit trade deal, according to reports.
+The government has agreed the broad terms of a trade deal with Australia.

 There will be a “very long transition” for farmers to adjust to competition from Australia under the terms of the proposed free..